 Or, click on the green arrow in the tab of the VBA window.

 - Consequently, the code will run, and you can see the result in the worksheet.

 Things to Remember

-You have to select the range of data at the beginning before applying any of the above-mentioned methods.
-Evidently, the simple formulas in methods 1 and 2 will vary based on the active cell after selecting blanks.
+- Select the range of data at the beginning before applying any of the above-mentioned methods.

-The article explains four methods to fill blanks with the value above in Excel.
+The article explains four methods to fill blank cells with value above in Excel.
 The methods use either a simple formula along with the Editing options in the Home tab or the nested LOOKUP formula.
 However, it also shows the use of VBA Macros to fill blanks with the above value for lengthy datasets.
 I hope the article has helped you to get the solution you wanted.
 Nevertheless, if you have any further questions related to the topic, feel free to leave a comment in the comment section.

 - How to Fill Blank Cells with Value Below in Excel

 - How to Fill Empty Cells with Last Value in Excel

 - Fill Blank Cells with Text in Excel